zeropaper/dupachain/README.md

 of the ["gateway" app](./apps/gateway) but it can be overriden by adding a `index.html` file in the public of the app or by setting the `PUBLIC_DIR` environment variable.

+## Evaluations

+The gateway app has a `npm` script to run evaluations based on the [evals.config.yml file](./apps/gateway/evals.config.yml) in the app directory.

+You can run the script with `pnpm eval` from the app directory (`app/gateway`) or from the root directory with `pnpm -C apps/gateway eval`.